rebarbara/fraud/README.md

 The most difficult aspect of fighting fraud is identifying it.
 AT&T's goal was to create a fraud management system that was powerful enough to handle the many different types of fraud that they encountered and flexible enough to potentially apply to things they had not seen yet.
 Examples of some common varieties of fraud in the telecommunications world:

 - **Subscription fraud.** Someone signs up for a service with no intent to pay.
-Calls associated with the line are fraudulent but are consistent with the profile of the user.
 - **Intrusion fraud.** An existing, otherwise legitimate account is compromised by an intruder, wo subsequently makes or sells calls on this account.
-Legitimate calls may be interspersed with fraudulent calls, calling for az anomaly detection algorithm.
 - **Fraud based on loopholes in technology.** As an example, voice mail can be configured in such a way that calls can be made out of the voice mail system.
 The fraudster compromises a mailbox (e.g. by guessing a weak password) and then uses the system to make outgoing calls.
-Legally, the owner of the voice mail system is liable for the fraudulent calls.
 - **Social engineering** exploits human interaction with the system.
 The fraudster pretends to be someone he/she is not, such as the account holder or a phone repair person to access a customer's account.
 - **Fraud based on new technology.** New technology, such as VoIP enables international telephony at very low cost.
 Fraudsters realized they could purchase the service at a low proce and then resell it illegally at a higher price to consumers unaware of the new service, unable to get it themselves, or technologically unsophisticated.
-Detecting this requires monitoring and correlating telephony usage, IP traffic and ordering systems.
 - **Fraud based on new regulation.** In 1996, FCC (Federal Comminications Commission) modified payphone compensation rules, requiring payphone operators to be compensated by the telecommunications providers.
 This spawned a new type of fraud - payphone owners placing spurious calls from payphones to toll-free numbers simply to bring in compensation income from the carriers.
 - **Masquerading as another user.** Credit card numbers can by stolen by various means and used to place calls masquerading as the card-holder.